Najsztub/BDM_UsbBlaster/README.md

 Finally the machine code is written to RAM at memory position `0x20 0400`.
 I issue a 1 word read from the starting point to make sure that the write was successful

-In the end I issue the rin command starting the execution from the `__start` position in the memory map.
+In the end I issue the `run` command starting the execution from the `__start` position in the memory map.
 The `run` command stops the watchdog and exits BDM.

 The program runs and sends out a `Hello world` message by async serial port.